cloudquery/cloudquery/website/pages/docs/deployment/github-actions.md

 # Deploy-less Orchestration with GitHub Actions

-In this tutorial, we will show you how to run CloudQuery using [GitHub Actions](https://github.com/features/actions) and the AWS source plugin.
+In this tutorial, we will show you how to load AWS resources into a Postgres database by running CloudQuery as a [GitHub Action](https://github.com/features/actions), using the AWS source- and Postgresql destination plugins.

 ## Prerequisites